purewhite2010/pelican-theme-demos/README.md

 has 2 blog entries from the pelican-fresh-demo site, and a single Page entry to demonstrate how a page entry appears.

+The live demo's can be see at http://purewhite2010.github.io/pelican-theme-demos/